TheDigitalCatOnline/blog_source/pelican/content/99-scala-problems-04-length.markdown

 }
 ```

 which works fine.
-I create an helper function that for each element in the list calls itself passing an incremented accumulator and the remaining elements of the list.
+I create an helper function that calls itself on each element in the list passing an incremented accumulator and the remaining elements of the list.
 Then I call it passing an empty accumulator and the whole list.

 There is a simpler way to express the same algorithm, which is